Local Weak Limits of Laplace Eigenfunctions: Introduction

 \subsubsection{Consequences of Berry's conjecture}

-In section \ref{sec:Consequences}, we will state several consequences of our interpretation of Berry's conjecture.
-If $(\phi_n)$ is a sequence of eigenfunctions such that $\sigma_\Omega(\phi_n) = \{\mu_{Berry}\}$, then \begin{itemize} \item $\phi_n$ satisfies quantum unique ergodicity (see section \ref{sec:QUE}). \item The number of nodal domains of $\phi_n$ grows at least as $c_{NS} h_n^{-d}$, where $c_{NS}$ is the Bogomolny-Schmit constant, or Nazarov-Sodin constant, which was introduced in \cite{bogomolny2002percolation} and \cite{nazarov2009number} (see section \ref{sec:Nodal}).
-One would expect a corresponding upper bound.
-We could only show it in dimension 2, for analytic domains (where we have a bound on the nodal length given by Yau's conjecture).
+In Section \ref{sec:Consequences}, we will state several consequences of our interpretation of Berry's conjecture.
+If $(\phi_n)$ is a sequence of eigenfunctions such that $\sigma_\Omega((\phi_n)_n) = \{\mu_{Berry}\}$, then \begin{itemize} \item $\phi_n$ satisfies quantum unique ergodicity (see Section \ref{sec:QUE}). \item The number of nodal domains of $\phi_n$ grows at least as $c_{NS} h_n^{-d}$, where $c_{NS}$ is the Bogomolny-Schmit constant, or Nazarov-Sodin constant, which was introduced in \cite{bogomolny2002percolation} and \cite{nazarov2009number} (see section \ref{sec:Nodal}).
+One would expect that the number of nodal domains is actually equivalent to $c_{NS} h_n^{-d}$.
+We could only show it in dimension 2, for analytic domains\footnote{Actually, what we really need is that the upper bound in Yau's conjecture on the length of the nodal set holds.
+This is known for analytic manifolds thanks to \cite{DF}, but the conjecture is still open on smooth surfaces, in spite of the progresses made in \cite{DFsurfaces}, and more recently in \cite{logunovSurf}.}.
 We believe that local weak limits are a powerful tool to study lower bounds on the number of nodal domains of eigenfunctions, even in the situations where the limit measure is not $\mu_{Berry}$: see the discussion at the end of \ref{sec:Nodal}. \item We have $\|\phi_n\|_{L^\infty} \underset{n\to +\infty}{\longrightarrow} +\infty$.
+Note that our interpretation of Berry's conjecture gives no interesting upper bound on the $L^\infty$ norm of eigenfunctions.
+Indeed, we can find sequences of eigenfunctions $(\phi_n)$ satisfying our version of Berry's conjecture, but such that $\|\phi_n\|_{L^\infty} \geq c h_n^{-\frac{d-1}{2}}$ for some $c>0$.
+In other words, our version of Berry's conjecture does not allow us to improve the $L^\infty$ bound on eigenfunctions, as any normalized sequence of eigenfunctions $(\phi_n)$ satisfies the Hörmander bound $\|\phi_n\|_{L^\infty} \leq C h_n^{-\frac{d-1}{2}}$.

-However, we cannot obtain upper bounds on $\|\phi_n\|_{L^\infty} $.
-Indeed, local weak limits capture how eigenfunctions look like on typical sets (i.e., on sets of large measure).
+The reason why our version of Berry's conjecture gives no interesting upper (or lower) bound on $L^\infty$ norms is that local weak limits capture how eigenfunctions look like on typical sets (i.e., on sets of large measure).
 But the places where the eigenfunctions are very large are not typical at all, so they disappear in the limit. \end{itemize}